Axes and hatchets are very similar tools but with some key differences.

 Unlike the hatchets, the head of an axe is entirely wedge-shaped without any V-like cut.
-Most axe heads are made from heavy metal to be able to penetrate even the thickest wood.
-This part of the axe is detachable so that you can change a broken head or handle anytime.
+Most axe heads are made from heavy metal to penetrate even the thickest wood.
+This part of the axe is detachable, so you can change a broken head or handle anytime.

 As for the hatchet, the blade is much shorter with a thinner and longer tapered end.
 You can’t detach the hatchet head from its handle, so the head is made from heavy-duty metal to ensure durability.

 The V-shaped funnel is another prominent identifying feature of the hatchet that allows it to pierce thick objects with less effort.
-Examine the head of a tool to find out whether it’s a hatchet or not.
+Examine the head of a tool to determine whether it’s a hatchet.